-- 1.1 The Australian industrial framework has operated on a fundamental principle that it is the employer who ultimately organises labour within their business. - 1.2 While an employer's ability to do this may be conditioned (especially in the modern age by the need to consult) it is still for an employer to determine how to deploy labour. - 1.3 There is no doubt that over the past century there has been a conditioning and moderation of 'managerial prerogative' as industrial relations has moved into a contemporary world of employee engagement, values based leadership and workplace culture. - 1.4 Despite this progression, this Commission, as well as all of its predecessors, has never allowed an employee to stand in the shoes of their employer and to dictate when and how they are going to work. - 1.5 These proceedings therefore concern a claim which goes beyond that which has been considered in Australian industrial relations history and it is not an exaggeration to say that the Commission is now being asked to cross the 'Rubicon', fundamentally altering the paradigm under which an employer operates a business. - 1.6 These proceedings require the Fair Work Commission (Commission) to determine whether the operation of the Fair Work Act 2009 (Cth) (FW Act) requires 121 modern awards to be varied to include a clause outlined in the ACTU's draft determination filed 18 May 2017 (Claim). - 1.7 The Claim would compel an employer to accept any request from an eligible employee for 'family friendly hours' to accommodate parental or caring responsibilities.
-Critically, no right of refusal would be provided to an employer, no matter how justified or warranted. - 1.8 The Claim is made as part of the 4 Yearly Review of Modern Awards (Review) and occurs in a context where there already exists a right under s 65 of the FW Act to request flexible work arrangements. - 1.9 The ACTU submits that existing regulatory approaches are not meeting the needs of parents and carers because access to flexible working arrangements is arbitrarily and inequitably granted, unable to be enforced in most cases, and even when granted, can involve occupational downgrading in the form of less secure and lower status work.
-In appealing to the development of industrial norms through test cases, the ACTU presents its Claim as the 'next chapter' in the development of family friendly working arrangements.
+- 1.1 The Australian industrial framework has operated on a fundamental principle that it is the employer who ultimately organises labour within their business. - 1.2 While an employer's ability to do this may be conditioned (especially in the modern age by the need to consult or exercise their discretion subject to a condition) it is still for an employer to determine how to deploy labour. - 1.3 There is no doubt that over the past century there has been a conditioning and moderation of 'managerial prerogative' as industrial relations has moved into a contemporary world of employee engagement, values based leadership and workplace culture. - 1.4 Despite this progression, this Commission, as well as all of its predecessors, has never allowed an employee to stand in the shoes of their employer and to dictate when and how they are going to work. - 1.5 These proceedings therefore concern a claim which if granted goes beyond that which has been considered in Australian industrial relations history and it is not an exaggeration to say that the Commission is now being asked to cross the 'Rubicon', fundamentally altering the paradigm under which an employer operates a business. - 1.6 These proceedings require the Fair Work Commission (Commission) to determine whether the operation of the Fair Work Act 2009 (Cth) (FW Act) requires 121 modern awards to be varied to include a clause outlined in the ACTU's draft determination filed 18 May 2017 (Claim). - 1.7 The Claim would allow an employee to compel an employer to accept the nature of contract, days and hours they dictate ('family friendly hours') to accommodate parental or caring responsibilities.
+Critically, no right of refusal would be provided to an employer, no matter how justified or warranted. - 1.8 The Claim is made as part of the 4 Yearly Review of Modern Awards (Review) and occurs in a context where there already exists a right under s 65 of the FW Act to request flexible work arrangements. - 1.9 The ACTU submits that existing regulatory approaches are not meeting the needs of parents and carers because access to flexible working arrangements is arbitrarily and inequitably granted, unable to be enforced in most cases, and even when granted, can involve occupational downgrading in the form of less secure and lower status work.1 In appealing to the development of industrial norms through test cases, the ACTU presents its Claim as the 'next chapter' in the development of family friendly working arrangements.